mountainMath/doodles/content/posts/2022-02-11-deadbeat-zoning/index.markdown

   - cancensus
   - density
 tags: []
 description: "With the new 2021 census data out it's time for some analysis on how Vancouver has grown.
-For this time we will examine the role of low-density zoning.."
+For this time we will examine the role of low-density zoning."
 featured: ''
 images: ["https://doodles.mountainmath.ca/blog/2022/02/11/deadbeat-zoning/index_files/figure-html/pop-growth-per-area-1.png"]
 featuredalt: ""